What degree or educational requirements are required to apply to RIT’s graduate programs?

 How will I be notified of an admission decision, and when will I be notified?

 The Office of Graduate Enrollment Services will contact you to acknowledge receipt of your application.
-Your online application portal, located at the Student Personalized Portal page, has a checklist that will serve as your primary information resource to update you on what documentation RIT has received.
-As soon as all of your documentation is received, your application will be routed to the academic department for admission review.
+Your Admissions Portal has a checklist that will serve as your primary information resource to update you on what documentation RIT has received.
+As soon as all of your documentation is received, you will receive an email confirming that your application has been sent to the academic department for review.
 When a decision is made you will receive email notification.
-The length of time will vary by academic department, but once the application has gone to the academic department for review it typically takes 6 to 8 weeks for a decision to be conveyed to you.
+The length of time to receive a decision will vary by academic department.
+Please refer to our programs of study to see typical timelines for your specific program of interest.

 Will photocopies of my academic documents, that have been notarized by an authorized official in my home country, be considered official?